ritikasarkar18/Sorting-Algorithms/Quick_Sort/README.md

   RETURN QUICKSORT(smallersarray) + equalsarray +  QUICKSORT(biggersarray)
 ```

-### This is one of the best sorting algorithm and can be implemented in pretty much every language.<br>Check out the rest of this folder to see some examples of it at work!
+### This is one of the best sorting algorithms and can be implemented in pretty much every language.<br>Check out the rest of this folder to see some examples of it at work!